David Mellor cutlery

 The circular shape of the factory is perfectly suited the manufacture of cutlery allowing for a circular progression as processes anti-clockwise round the factory floor, moving from the cutting and manipulation of metals to semi-automatic grinding to hand finishing processes and then to the final stages of cleaning and packing.

 The aim was to combine traditional materials with modern structural techniques resulting in a building that sits comfortably in its surrounding environment.
 The factory is constructed from natural stone and steel.

-The roof itself is built up of a series of double-skinned sectional panels in Finnish pine plywood hooking onto the circular purlins, this allows the building to be ventilated by the more or less traditional method of passage of air through the panels, and the exterior is leaded.
+The roof itself is built up of a series of double-skinned sectional panels in Finnish pine plywood hooking onto the circular purlins, this allows the building to be ventilated by the more or less traditional method of passage of air through the panels.

 Working closely with the architects, David Mellor supervised the construction and manufacture of many of the components of the building.
 He and his workforce laid the huge circular concrete floor over the original gasometer slab.
 They cast the concrete quoins and padstones used in the walls, and constructed the 480 Finnish plywood roof panels of varying sizes.